OpenSILEX/phis-docs-community/docs/index.md

 ## Contributors
 Contributors to this documentation are agents of the joint research unit MISTEA (INRA - SupAgro) in Montpellier :

-- Anne Tireau
+- Pierre-Etienne Alary
 - Morgane Vidal
-- Pierre-Etienne Alary
+- Anne Tireau

-Every Phis user is welcomed to enrich this repository with its experience of the information system.
+Every Phis user is welcomed to enrich this repository with her/his experience of the information system.

 ## Issues
 This documentation is currently under developpement.